-The Power Good (PG) pin is an open-drain output that indicates logic high when the output is nominally 92% of its steady state voltage.
+The Power Good (PG) pin is an open drain output which indicates logic high when the output is nominally 92% of its steady state voltage.
 A pull-up resistor of more than $10k\Omega$ should be connected from PG to VDD.